bb-Ricardo/netbox-sync/README.md

 **Note:**<br>
 IP address information can only be extracted if guest tools are installed and running.

+### Pruning
+Prune objects in NetBox if they are no longer present in any source.
+First they will be marked as Orphaned and after X (config option) days they will be deleted from NetBox.

+Objects subjected to pruning:
+* devices
+* VMs
+* device interfaces
+* VM interfaces
+* IP addresses

+All other objects created (i.e.: VLANs, cluster, manufacturers) will keep the source tag but will not be deleted.
+Theses are "shared" objects might be used by different NetBox objects

 # License
 >You can check out the full license [here](LICENSE.txt)